ericajcase/betsy/README.md

 # README
 - This is a student project completed at Ada Developers Academy.
-- It was completed by Andrea Valliere, Ting Wong, Erica Case, and Hyunji Kim through independent work and pair programming.
+- Andrea Valliere, Ting Wong, Erica Case, and Hyunji Kim worked together independent work and pair programming.
 - You view the final result: http://petsy-wetsy.herokuapp.com/
 - Alternately, you may run this app on localhost
 - It uses Ruby on Rails, HTML, CSS, Oauth, sessions, flash, MVC framework, testing